Rashmika Mandanna

-Early life and family
+Early life and education

 Rashmika Mandanna was born on 5 April 1996 to Suman and Madan Mandanna into a Kodava Hindu family in Virajpet, a town in Kodagu district, Karnataka.
 Her father owns a coffee estate and a function hall in her hometown, and her mother is a homemaker.
-She has a younger sister, Shiman whom she helped raise and felt like a maternal figure to.
-As a child, her family struggled financially, and had difficulties finding a home and paying rent; according to Mandanna, her parents could not afford to buy her toys and the experience has continued to taint her relationship with money.
+She has a younger sister, Shiman whom she helped raise and has said she "felt like a maternal figure" towards.
+As a child, she has said her family struggled financially, and had difficulties finding a home and paying rent; according to Mandanna, her parents could not afford to buy her toys and the experience has continued to taint her relationship with money.

 Mandanna attended Coorg Public School, a boarding school in Gonikoppal.
 During this phase of her life, she was often misunderstood due to her struggles with communication, making connecting with her peers difficult.
 Mandanna credits her mother for being a stabilising influence in her life and labelled her "my biggest strength".

-Mandanna studied for a bachelor's degree in psychology, journalism and English literature at M. S. Ramaiah College of Arts, Science and Commerce in Bangalore.
+Mandanna studied for a bachelor's degree in psychology, journalism and English literature at M. S. Ramaiah College of Arts, Science and Commerce in Bengaluru.
 In 2014, Mandanna was awarded The Times of Indias Clean & Clear Fresh Face that recognises high-potential individuals; she was subsequently made a brand ambassador for Clean & Clear as part of the winning reward.
-This was followed by a brief modelling career, during which she received several acting offers from production houses, which she declined, stating that she had no intention of pursuing a career in acting at the time but was convinced by her college professor to audition.
-After signing her first film, she informed her parents who were initially hesitant towards her pursuit of an acting career due to her unassertive personality, but they ultimately relented.
+This was followed by a brief modelling career in 2015, during which she won the second season of La Mode Bangalore's Top Model Hunt.
+Her success led to several acting offers from production houses, all of which she declined, as she had no intention of pursuing acting at the time.
+She was eventually persuaded by her college professor to audition, and after signing her first film, she informed her parents, who were initially hesitant due to her unassertive personality but ultimately gave their approval.

 Career

 Early work and breakthrough (2016–2020)

-After noticing her win a pageant in 2015, Rishab Shetty offered Mandanna her debut in his Kannada romantic comedy Kirik Party (2016) opposite Rakshit Shetty.
-She was introduced as Saanvi, a college student with ambitions of becoming an engineer; Mandanna said she deeply related to the character's studious nature and the experience of often being overlooked at school.
+After reading she had won a pageant in the newspaper in 2015, Rishab Shetty offered Mandanna her debut in his Kannada romantic comedy Kirik Party (2016) opposite Rakshit Shetty.
+She was introduced as Saanvi, a shy college student with ambitions of becoming an engineer; Mandanna said she deeply identified with the character's experience of often being overlooked at school.
 In a positive review for The Times of India, Sunayana Suresh wrote that Mandanna "is easily that pin-up girl in college and she breathes her path".
 Kirik Party emerged as the year's highest-grossing Kannada film and her performance earned her the South Indian International Movie (SIIMA) Award for Best Debut Actress.
 Mandanna later revealed that if the film had failed, she would have had to return home to manage her father's business.
-Her commercial success was sustained with her 2017 releases—the action film Anjani Putra and the romantic comedy Chamak.
-In the former, The Indian Express felt that the actress had been reduced to "a hero's arm candy", but in the latter, Firstpost's Karthik Kermalu credited Mandanna with enhancing a mediocre picture.
+Mandanna's 2017 releases—the action film Anjani Putra and the romantic comedy Chamak—brought her further commercial success, though critical reception to these roles was varied.
 For Chamak, she received her first Best Actress nominations at the Filmfare Awards South and SIIMA.